Boston - Newport - New Haven (146 miles)

 Today, we will make our way to Philadelphia, where we will visit the Liberty Bell and Independence Hall.
-In the afternoon, we will continue to Washington, D.C., visiting the White House, US Capitol, the exterior of the Pentagon, and many of the city's famous monuments and memorials.
+In the afternoon, we will continue to Washington, D.C., visiting the White House, the US Capitol, and many of the city's famous monuments and memorials.

-One of the most historically significant cities in the United States, Philadelphia was the original American capital.
-The City of Brotherly Love draws history buffs and lovers of culture from all corners of the globe!
+One of the most historically significant cities in the United States, Philadelphia was the first capital of the U.S.The City of Brotherly Love draws history buffs and lovers of culture from all corners of the globe!

 One of Philadelphia's most famous landmarks, Independence Hall in Independence National Historical Park is the location where both the Declaration of Independence and the United States Constitution were debated, written, and ratified by the Founding Fathers of the USA.

 The famously cracked Liberty Bell is a sign of American Independence and spirit.
 Located at Liberty Bell Center in Philadelphia, PA, this symbol of the American Revolution was crafted in 1752-- more than 250 years ago.

 The capital of the United States of America sits on the scenic Potomac River.
 Monuments, museums, and Americana characterize this historic city, which is located in the District of Columbia between the states of Maryland and Virginia.

 The world-famous White House in Washington, DC is the official residence of the president of the United States and the place where most of the work is done.
 The facade of this neoclassical mansion is a global icon.

 The famous United States Capitol is the meeting place of the US Congress, and has been for more than 200 years.
 The building is famous for its elaborate dome and intricately designed, detailed columns.

 This iconic American monument honors the 16th president of the United States.
 Abraham Lincoln was president during the American Civil War, and is most famous for the Emancipation Proclamation that freed all of the slaves in the US.

-More»The Washington, DC arm of this worldwide phenomenon is a sight to behold.
-Amazingly and sometimes eerily lifelike figures line the halls of this art museum in the form of celebrities and politicians both famous and infamous.«Less
+also named President Museum.
+The Washington, DC arm of this worldwide phenomenon is a sight to behold.
+Amazingly and sometimes eerily lifelike figures line the halls of this art museum in the form of celebrities and politicians both famous and infamous.

-Opening Hours: Mon - Fri 9:00am - 3:00pm
+Opening Hours: Mon - Thu 12:00pm - 6:00pm, Fri - Sun 10:00am - 6:00pm

 Washington DC - Niagara (307 miles)